DIAGNijmegen/rse-gcapi/docs/usage/archive/create_archive_items.md

 If you are working on a challenge, you most likely need to upload cases to an archive on the platform.
-This can be done via the API and most easily using the convienence method: `Client.add_cases_to_archive`.
+This can be done via the API and most easily using the convienence method: [Client.add_cases_to_archive][gcapi.client.Client.add_cases_to_archive]

 First things first, we need to [get started](../../getting-started.md) and initiate the client: